 Has your electrical small appliance bit the dust?
 Or maybe it doesn’t quite work as well as it used to?
-As we head into the holidays, finding deals on the latest and greatest new device can be incredibly tempting.
-Before you click that purchase button we want to spread the word about an eco-friendly alternative to buying new.
+Finding deals on the latest and greatest new device can be incredibly tempting.
+However, before you click that purchase button we want to spread the word about an eco-friendly alternative to buying new.
 We encourage you to repair the small appliances that you already have!

 Basic Troubleshooting Tips